How did Uber get so Big? Transportation Decentralization.

 The alarm rings to wake me up at 5:15 in the crack of dawn.
 I take a shower and eat breakfast.
 I quickly get ready and my brain starts to stress regarding my tasks I have to complete in the day.
 I also add another unpleasant experience; catching a taxi in the early morning hectic weather of summer in New York City.

 Another Monday morning doing the same routine.
 Until Uber came along.
 I can now click on my phone’s app and order a taxi which shows up in less than 8 minutes.
-Three things convince me Uber’s strategy to be the most effective in transportation; reliability, de-centralization, and transparency between user and company.
+Three things convinced me Uber’s strategy to be the most effective in transportation; reliability, de-centralization, and transparency between user and company.

 1. Reliability in Transportation